Medical Assistance in Dying

 - offer referral to support services provided by a mental health professional, Chaplain, Elder/ Spiritual Advisor, etc. (these support services will be available to the inmate throughout the MAID process)

-- schedule the inmate to be seen within seven days, or sooner depending on the inmate’s health status, for the purpose of performing the first eligibility assessment for MAID.
+- schedule the inmate to be seen within seven calendar days, or sooner depending on the inmate’s health status, for the purpose of performing the first eligibility assessment for MAID.
 This assessment will be conducted by the institutional Physician or Nurse Practitioner (internal assessor) or, if necessary, by an external Physician or Nurse Practitioner.

 - Access to the community for MAID purposes will be facilitated via temporary absences per CD 710-3 – Temporary Absences.